When gambling becomes harmful

 If so, it’s time to make some changes.

-A voluntary barring order allows you to bar yourself from specific gambling providers, products or services such as specific pubs, and clubs with gambling machines, or from specific activities such as betting on racing, sport and lotteries (including online).
+You can Take a Break using a voluntary barring order that allows you to bar yourself from specific gambling providers, products or services such as specific pubs, and clubs with gambling machines, or from specific activities such as betting on racing, sport and lotteries (including online).

 Barrings are most effective when used with other support options, such as talking to a counsellor.